YairTavor/restomatic/README.md

 or wiring all thous annoying routs.
 You can later add hooks to the pipeline to customize the data flow easily or inject your own url handler to serve custom data.

+#### Good for QA
+Instead of using live server, you can use *Restomatic* in your tests to mock a REST server.

 ## How To Use

 ##### Jumpstart